IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 #### Percentage

-When the `width` of the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) is set to percentages it will size the grid according to the parent element if it has width defined otherwise to the browser window.
+When the `width` of the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) is set to percentages it will size the grid according to the parent element's width.
+If the parent element does not have width specified the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) will size relative to the browser window.

 * For example if we set the grid `width` input to `100%` and there is no parent element it will fill 100% of the available width of the browser window.
 If it is resized the grid will resize as well accordingly.

     ![](../../images/grid_sizing/width-percent-100p.jpg)

-* If we set it to `100%` again but there is parent element that has specific width of `1200px` this will mean that the grid will size relative to that element.
+* If we set it to `100%` again but there is parent element that has specific width of `1200px` this will mean that the grid will size relative to that element and his final width will be `1200px`.

     ![](../../images/grid_sizing/width-percent-parent-100p.jpg)

-* If we set the width to `50%` the grid will fill half of the available space and similarly if we set `150%` it will bet half of the available space bigger.
+* If we set the width to `50%` the grid will fill half of the available space and similarly if we set `150%` it will bet half of the available space bigger and etc. No matter what it is relatively based off of.

 ### Height

-By default if no height is defined the grid will default to `100%` height.
+By default if no height is defined for the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html), it will default to `100%`.
 You can check how the grid reacts to it in the `Percentage` section.

 #### Null

-The [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `height` input can accept `null` value, which when set displays all rows with no scrollbar no matter how many they are.
+The [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `height` input can accept `null` value, which when set, displays all rows with no scrollbar no matter how many they are.
 In this case there is no vertical virtualization since the grid renders all rows anyway.

 * If we for example have data with 14 rows in this case the grid will render all 14 of them and size the grid so all are visible without any empty space inside the grid.

     ![](../../images/grid_sizing/height-null-14rows.jpg)

-* If we have 24 rows for example instead the grid will still render all rows but since they are too many and they exceed the browser boundaries the browser itself will render vertical scrollbar by default so the user can scroll down to the rest of the rows.
+* If we have 24 rows instead, the grid will still render all rows but since they are too many and they exceed the browser boundaries the browser itself will render vertical scrollbar by default so the user can scroll down to the rest of the rows.

     ![](../../images/grid_sizing/height-null-24rows.jpg)

 #### Pixels

-Setting the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `height` in pixels is more straightforward since the grid will size to that specific size in all occasions.
+Setting the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `height` in pixels is more straightforward since the grid will size to that specific size in all occasions similarly to how `width` in pixels is set.

 * If we set for example the height `500px` with 4 rows for our data the grid will sit to that size and since 4 rows is not enough to fill the visible area it is expected to have some empty area.